Provincial Government COVID-19 Requirements for Students Entering Nova Scotia from Outside Atlantic Canada

 All students entering Nova Scotia from outside Atlantic Canada must complete the Nova Scotia Safe Check-in.
 This includes students coming from all other Canadian provinces/territories and from other countries.
 Once you submit the form, you will be given directions about steps you need to take as required under the public health order.

 All students entering Nova Scotia from outside Atlantic Canada must self-isolate for 14 days upon arrival.
+You must complete a daily digital check-in.

 REQUIRED COVID-19 TESTING